Aitslab/nlp_2021_alexander_petter/utils/chemprot/README.md

 #### Statistics

-When building the datasets statistics are taken from the data sets during parsing and output in datasets/.
+When building the datasets statistics are taken from the data sets during parsing and output datasets is placed in datasets/.
 The statistics count each occurrence for our custom labels and by which percentage they make up the dataset.

 ## Step2: Training